 So I designed an Editable Teacher Planner.

-I believe it will be especially handy to those of us who are starting the new academic year in January.
+I believe it will be especially handy for those of us who are starting the new academic year in January.
 My planners include both options – Jan-Dec and August – July academic years.

 The teacher planner is in PowerPoint – editable and customizable.
 The PDF version is also included for those who prefer to print and handwrite all information without having to change the content.